AxilleasGalanis/ArithmeticCalculator/README.md

 ( ( ( 33.3 + 2342.1 ) * 55.555 ) - 10000.009 ) + 11.334 * 2.3 ^3.
 ```
 # Usage
-The program does the following:
+The program performs the following actions:
 1. Prints the message "Expression: " and reads a numeric expression from the keyboard.
 2. Reads a string that consists of one of the following choices:
       - -s: prints to stdout “Postfix: ” and the equivalent expression in postfix format (of the equivalent Binary Tree).